netdata/netdata/health/notifications/irc/README.md

    You can set the path to it, or Netdata will search for it in your system `$PATH`.
 - terminal access to the Agent you wish to configure

-## Configure Netdata to send alerts to IRC
+## Configure Netdata to send alert notifications to IRC

 > ### Info
 >